MaxBers007/Tower-Defense/README.md

 The interesting points of this project:
 - Generation of random map and enemies
-- Launch of projectile with predetermination of the positions of the enemy during his movement.
+- Launch of projectile with predetermination of the positions of the enemy during his movement
 - Manage the life of the entities
 - Make an entity move naturally along a drawn path
 - Directed projectile shot